Benjampo/digital_archives_converter/readMe.md

    - Download from [ffmpeg.org](https://ffmpeg.org/download.html)
    - Add FFmpeg to your system PATH
 3. Install LibreOffice from the [official website](https://www.libreoffice.org/download/download/).
+   > **Note:** If you already have LibreOffice installed, make sure it is the latest version.
 4. Install ExifTool:
    - Download from [exiftool.org](https://exiftool.org/install.html)
    - Add ExifTool to your system PATH